-Forty-three students from the class of 2018 were welcomed back to Somerville House for the annual Scholars Assembly to celebrate their high academic performance.
-Each of the scholars were recognised for receiving an Overall Position (OP) of 1 to 4, with the results a culmination of hard work, diligence and resilience; all highly valued qualities of Somerville House students.
+Forty-three students from the Class of 2018 were welcomed back to Somerville House for the annual Scholars’ Assembly to celebrate their high academic performance.
+Each of the scholars was recognised for receiving an Overall Position (OP) of 1 to 4, with the results a culmination of hard work, diligence and resilience; all highly valued qualities of Somerville House students.

 Officiating the Assembly was Head of Senior School, Ms Gayle Harris, and Principal, Mrs Kim Kiepe, who acknowledged the very high academic standard from the 2018 cohort.

 “High academic performance is at the core of our mission,” said Mrs Kiepe.

 “Somerville House students consistently outperformed the state with their results with 97.8% of students receiving between OP 1 to 15,” she said.

 “39.3% received an OP between 1 to 5.”